fjames86/dragons/README.md

 * :PTR

 For all other types the RDATA slot contains an opaque octet vector as returned by the DNS response.
+Adding handling for more resource types requires defining `EQL`-specialized methods for encoding and decoding the octet vector.

 ### 2.2 Queries